 Eligible own funds have been classified as Tier 1 and Tier 2 i.e., some of the restricted Tier 1 amount has been reclassified to Tier 2.
-This is because only 25% of Tier 1 own funds can consist of hybrid capital items (restricted Tier 1 own funds), for example, preference shares.
-The excess over this 25% threshold is classified as Tier 2.
-In addition, in accordance with Article 82, Tier 2 capital cannot exceed 50% of SCR.
+This is because only 20% of Tier 1 own funds can consist of hybrid capital items (restricted Tier 1 own funds), for example, preference shares.
+The excess over this 20% threshold is classified as Tier 2.
+In addition, in accordance with Article 82, Tier 2 capital cannot exceed 50% of

+SCR.
 With the run-off of liabilities, SISE's SCR has fallen and therefore Tier 2 capital is capped reducing the Eligible Own Funds to meet the SCR.

-In the case of eligible own funds to meet MCR is lower than the amount eligible to meet SCR because of restriction on Tier 2 own funds i.e. at least 80% of the MCR should be covered by Tier 1 eligible own funds with the balance being Tier 2 eligible own funds.

-The available and eligible own funds are made up of ordinary share capital, preference shares and the reconciliation reserve.
+In the case of Eligible Own Funds to meet MCR, at least 80% of the MCR should be covered by Tier 1 eligible own funds with the balance being Tier 2 Eligible Own Funds.
+The Available and Eligible Own Funds are made up of ordinary share capital, preference shares and the reconciliation reserve.

-The reconciliation reserve relates to accumulated retained earnings as reported in the Company's GAAP financial statements, net of adjustments for valuation differences between the GAAP and Solvency II balance sheet and is therefore subject to volatility.
+The reconciliation reserve relates to accumulated retained earnings as reported in the Company's LIE GAAP financial statements, net of adjustments for valuation differences between the LIE GAAP and Solvency II balance sheet and is therefore subject to volatility.
 These valuation differences are fully explained in Section D above.
 No adjustment has been made in the reconciliation reserve in respect of foreseeable dividends as none were payable subsequent to the year end.
 No dividends were paid during the year.

-The Company's equity as reported in the audited financial statements was \$186.1m (2021: \$214.5m) compared to own funds as reported above on a Solvency II basis of \$159.6m (2021: \$164.9m).
-Details of the movement in basic own funds between 2021 and 2022 is shown in the table below:
+The Company's equity as reported in the audited financial statements was \$178.3m (2022: \$186.1m) compared to own funds as reported above on a Solvency II basis of \$148.9m (2022: \$159.6m).
+Details of the movement in basic own funds between 2022 and 2023 is shown in the table below:

-\$000 Total Tier 1 Unrestricted Tier 1 Restricted Tier 2 Basic own funds as at 31 December 2021 164,850 114,850 50,000 - GAAP financial statement net loss for the year after tax (28,335) (28,335) - - Movement in Solvency II valuation differences 23,037 23,037 - - Basic own funds as at 31 December 2022 159,552 109,552 50,000 -
+\$000 Total Tier 1 Unrestricted Tier 1 Restricted Tier 2 Basic own funds as at 31 December 2022 159,552 109,552 50,000 - LIE GAAP financial statement net loss for the year after tax (7,832) (7,832) - - Movement in Solvency II valuation differences (2,828) (2,828) - - Basic own funds as at 31 December 2023 148,891 98,891 50,000 -

-The Company's net assets / basic own funds on a Solvency II basis are \$26.6m (2021: \$49.6m) lower than a LIE GAAP basis.
-This is an increase of \$23.0 million compared to the prior year and is analysed between a reduction investment valuation difference of \$1.5m and an increase in valuation differences on technical provisions of \$24.5m both of which have had a negative impact on net assets / own funds on a Solvency II basis.
+The Company's net assets / basic own funds on a Solvency II basis are \$29.4m (2022: \$26.6m) lower than a LIE GAAP basis.
+This is a decrease of \$2.8m compared to the prior year and is analysed between an increase in investment valuation difference of \$1.3m and a decrease in valuation differences on technical provisions of \$4.1m both of which have had a positive impact on net assets / own funds on a Solvency II basis.

 Valuation differences on investments relate to differences in the Solvency II fair value valuation basis and LIE GAAP lower of cost or market value basis.
-The excess of the value of investments on a Solvency II basis compared to on an LIE GAAP has reduced by \$1.5m as a result of the reduction in the size of the investment portfolio.
+The excess of the value of investments on a Solvency II basis compared to on an LIE GAAP has reduced by \$1.3m as a result of the reduction in the size of the investment portfolio.

-The excess of the value of net technical provisions on a Solvency II basis compared to their value on an LIE GAAP basis has decreased by \$24.5m to \$26.6m (2021: \$51.1m).
+The excess of the value of net technical provisions on a Solvency II basis compared to their value on an LIE GAAP basis has increased by \$2.8m to \$29.4m (2022: \$26.6m).
 This is due to:

-- Higher future profits included in premium provisions by \$2.6m (decrease) - Lower costs of future reinsurance by \$9.0m (decrease) - Lower expense provision by \$2.0m (decrease) - Higher impact of discounting by \$6.9m (decrease) - Lower risk margin by \$4.1m (decrease)
+- Higher future profits included in premium provisions by \$2.3m (increase) - lower impact of discounting by \$1.9m (increase) - Lower risk margin by \$0.1m (decrease) - Investment Fair Value Adjustments by \$1.3m (decrease)

-A full reconciliation of the Company's excess of assets over liabilities calculated on a Solvency II basis as at 31 December 2022 is provided in Section D.
+A full reconciliation of the Company's excess of assets over liabilities calculated on a Solvency II basis as at 31 December 2023 is provided in Section D.